AyushVerma2/squid-java/README.md

 in the `${HOME}/.ocean/keeper-contracts/artifacts/` folder.
 Depending on the network you are using, each ABI includes the address where the Smart Contract is deployed in each network.

-If you want to run the integration tests in your local, you can execute the Bash Script `src/test/resources/scripts/updateConfAddresses.sh` to update the addresses to use in your `src/test/resources/application.conf` file.
+If you want to run the integration tests on your local machine, you can execute the Bash script `src/test/resources/scripts/updateConfAddresses.sh` to update the addresses to use in your `src/test/resources/application.conf` file.

 ### Dealing with Flowables

 Squid-java uses web3j to interact with Solidity's Smart Contracts.
 It relies on [RxJava](https://github.com/ReactiveX/RxJava) to deal with asynchronous calls.

 The order method in AssetsAPI returns a Flowable over an OrderResult object.
 It's your choice if you want to handle this in a synchronous or asynchronous fashion.

 If you prefer to deal with this method in a synchronous way, you will need to block the current thread until you get a response:

 ```java
  Flowable<OrderResult> response = oceanAPI.getAssetsAPI().order(did, SERVICE_DEFINITION_ID);
  OrderResult orderResult = response.blockingFirst();
 ```

 On the contrary, if you want to handle the response asynchronously, you will need to subscribe to the Flowable:

 ```java